Moxie Marlinspike: Career

 On February 21, 2018, Marlinspike and WhatsApp co-founder Brian Acton announced the formation of the Signal Technology Foundation and its subsidiary, Signal Messenger LLC.
 Marlinspike served as Signal Messenger's first CEO until stepping down on January 10, 2022.

+In the wake of the United States government group chat leak Marlinspike posted in March 2025 "There are so many great reasons to be on Signal.
+Now including the opportunity for the vice president of the United States of America to randomly add you to a group chat for coordinating sensitive military operations.
+Don't sleep on this opportunity..."

 Research

 SSL stripping

 In a 2009 paper, Marlinspike introduced the concept of SSL stripping, a man-in-the-middle attack in which a network attacker could prevent a web browser from upgrading to an SSL connection in a way that would likely go unnoticed by a user.
 He also announced the release of a tool, sslstrip, that would automatically perform these types of man-in-the-middle attacks.
 The HTTP Strict Transport Security (HSTS) specification was subsequently developed to combat these attacks.

 SSL implementation attacks

 Marlinspike has discovered a number of different vulnerabilities in popular SSL implementations.
 Notably, he published a 2002 paper on exploiting SSL/TLS implementations that did not correctly verify the X.509 v3 "BasicConstraints" extension in public key certificate chains.
 This allowed anyone with a valid CA-signed certificate for any domain name to create what appeared to be valid CA-signed certificates for any other domain.
 The vulnerable SSL/TLS implementations included the Microsoft CryptoAPI, making Internet Explorer and all other Windows software that relied on SSL/TLS connections vulnerable to a man-in-the-middle attack.
 In 2011, the same vulnerability was discovered to have remained in the SSL/TLS implementation on Apple Inc.'s iOS.
 Also notably, Marlinspike presented a 2009 paper in which he introduced the concept of a null-prefix attack on SSL certificates.
 He revealed that all major SSL implementations failed to properly verify the Common Name value of a certificate, so that they could be tricked into accepting forged certificates by embedding null characters into the CN field.